basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

   preview_only: false
 ---

-I am dictating this post at ten kilometers altitude on a flight home from Mexico, Blink Shell open on my iPhone while an agentic assistant running on my NixOS box shapes my sentences in real time.
+I am dictating this post at ten kilometers altitude on a flight home from Mexico, Blink Shell open on my iPhone, while an agentic assistant on my NixOS machine writes an initial draft for this post.
-I am currently a little addicted to agentic coding: as soon as an idea pops into my head, I feel compelled to act on it immediately, even if that means hacking from a cramped seat in the sky.
+Admittedly, I’m a little addicted to agentic coding: when an idea pops up, I want to jump on it right away—even if that means doing it from a cramped seat in the sky.
-This is the workflow I have been refining after the experiments I described in [my agentic coding write-up]({{< ref "/post/agentic-coding" >}}) and the self-hosted AI obsession in [my local AI journey]({{< ref "/post/local-ai-journey" >}}).
+This is the workflow I’ve arrived at after trying many alternatives, it extends [my agentic coding write-up]({{< ref "/post/agentic-coding" >}}) and the self-hosted AI obsession in [my local AI journey]({{< ref "/post/local-ai-journey" >}}).
-It's my contingency plan for those moments when a computer simply isn't nearby—the rest of the time I'm still at a keyboard like any other developer.
+It's my backup plan for those moments when a computer simply isn't nearby—the rest of the time I'm still at a keyboard like any other developer.
+This is in no way a replacement for a proper computer/laptop workflow but gets the job done when needed.
+It’s a personal, mostly open‑source stack: `agent-cli` is my local‑first voice and clipboard layer—streaming mic audio to FasterWhisper for ASR, cleaning/polishing with a local LLM via Ollama, and (when needed) speaking results via Piper.
+It also exposes a small HTTP interface that my iOS Shortcut hits to send audio and receive cleaned text.
-It is a personal, mostly open stack: transcription, automation, and orchestration run on my own hardware, while the actual coding agent still calls into the best proprietary frontier model I can access.
+The coding agent still calls into the best proprietary frontier model I can access.

-Earlier this autumn I switched from `Claude Opus 4.1` to OpenAI's `gpt-5-codex-high` for the heavy lifting.
-Anthropic's September 17 postmortem, [“A postmortem of three recent issues”](https://www.anthropic.com/engineering/a-postmortem-of-three-recent-issues), detailing three infrastructure bugs and weeks of degraded quality, was the final straw for trusting my mainline development flow to their stack.

-Day to day, a CLI-first agent stack holds the workflow together: the [Code CLI](https://github.com/just-every/code) (a fast-moving fork of Codex) is a coding agent in the terminal; I run multiple instances in parallel via `zellij` (or separate SSH sessions), and `agent-cli` captures dictation and the prompts I’d otherwise type—right in the same terminal where I already work.
-My agentic tooling changes almost monthly—whenever a better option appears, I happily swap it in—but today this stack captures what actually gets work done when the phone is the only screen within reach.
-For coding help I now lean on `gpt-5-codex-high` (and will happily swap again if something better appears); the local tooling in this post simply gives that model a private, flexible cockpit.

 {{% callout note %}}
-Meta: I’m writing about agentic coding on mobile while doing it from my phone.
-It’s not the most efficient way to write, but it gets the job done — during a 6.5‑hour flight I dictated and iterated this entire post.
-See [PR #40](https://github.com/basnijholt/nijho.lt/pull/40) (50+ commits) for the full review trail.
+Meta: I’m writing about agentic coding on mobile from my actual phone.
+It’s not the most efficient way to write, but it gets the job done — during a 6.5‑hour flight I dictated and iterated this entire post, although I took more than 50 iterations (>50 commits) to get it right.
+See [PR #40](https://github.com/basnijholt/nijho.lt/pull/40) for the full review trail.
 {{% /callout %}}

 {{% callout note %}}
 **TL;DR:** iPhone → WireGuard → Blink+Mosh → Zellij.
-I dictate via a Shortcut → FasterWhisper (transcribe) → Ollama (polish) → clipboard, then paste into the Code CLI using OpenAI’s `gpt-5-codex-high`.
+I dictate via a Shortcut → FasterWhisper (transcribe) → Ollama (polish) → clipboard, then paste into Codex CLI using OpenAI’s `gpt-5-codex-high`.
 Everything is local except the model.
 {{% /callout %}}

 {{< toc >}}

 ## 1. Why Phone Coding Works Now

-For years I used **iSH** with an SSH client on my phone to hop into servers.
+For years I used **iSH** (full Alpine Linux emulator) with an SSH client on my phone to hop into servers.
 Because coding on a phone keyboard is terrible, I kept it to tiny configuration tweaks or one-off fixes of a few characters.
 Agentic tools changed that: with a CLI coding agent, I don’t need to type the code—I describe the change, review the patch, and run it.
 That made meaningful work on the phone possible for the first time, for those moments when a computer isn’t around.